List of condominiums in Las Vegas: Soho Lofts

 Soho Lofts, named after the Manhattan neighborhood of SoHo, is a 16-story condominium tower with 112 units, located within the city's arts district at 900 South Las Vegas Boulevard in downtown Las Vegas.
 The project was developed by Sam Cherry, who also developed Newport Lofts.
 Cherry and his father-in-law, Harris Rittoff, were planning Soho Lofts in December 2003.
 JMA Architecture Studios designed the project.
 Soho Lofts was to be built at a cost of $40 million to $50 million, on 0.69 acre of vacant property at the southwest corner of South Las Vegas Boulevard and Hoover Avenue.
 It was the first high-rise condominium project to be announced for the downtown area.
 Groundbreaking was scheduled for May 2004.
 The project was to include 4000 sqft of ground-level retail space.
 The property was purchased in January 2004, at a cost of $1.2 million.

 The project's general contractor was Breslin Builders.
 Digging for the building's support columns began in July 2004.
 Construction was expected to cost $60 million.
 Crews were preparing to begin the structure's foundation work in October 2004.
 Occupancy was initially expected for early December 2005.
 Occupancy was later expected for February 2006, although construction was ongoing in April 2006.

 In May 2006, an automobile dealership – for Lamborghinis, Ferraris, and Rolls-Royces – was being planned for the building's ground floor, while residents were expected to begin occupying the building later that month.
 In December 2007, a lease was signed for the Dust Contemporary Fine Art gallery to occupy a 1300 sqft space inside Soho Lofts.
 The gallery opened two months later.
-The Globe Salon was the first business to occupy Soho Lofts' commercial space, beginning in July 2008; the rest of the space remained vacant because of the poor economy.
+Globe Salon was the first business to occupy Soho Lofts' commercial space, beginning in July 2008; the rest of the space remained vacant because of the poor economy.

 By 2009, the Naomi Arin Contemporary Art gallery was operating inside Soho Lofts.
 In January 2011, a small grocery store, Resnicks Grocery, opened inside a 1400 sqft space inside Soho Lofts that was previously occupied by an art gallery.
 A lounge, known as The Lady Silvia, opened inside Soho Lofts in July 2011.
 The Amanda Harris Gallery opened inside Soho Lofts in January 2012.
 The Contemporary Arts Center later operated from within one of Soho Loft's ground-level spaces.
+As of April 2023, Globe Salon, The Goodwich restaurant (which remodeled the former Resnicks Grocery space), and Millenium Fandom bar (which took over the former Lady Silvia bar) were all operating in Soho Lofts, which is within the Downtown Las Vegas Arts District.